-"Overcoming disparities remains one of the most critical challenges in truly reforming healthcare and ensuring better health outcomes.
-The Center's work in raising an authentic voice about quality, access and justice, especially for the poor, underserved and those in the minority, offers hope to the marginalized.
+-Richard Payne, MD John B. Francis Chair, Center for Practical Bioethics quality, access and justice, especially for the poor, underserved and those in the minority, offers hope to the marginalized.
 That encouragement also supports those who work in healthcare, confirming their belief that a welcoming embrace for all can and must become an affordable and achievable reality."